f-mode oscillations of anisotropic neutron stars in full general relativity: f-mode Oscillations of anisotropic neutron stars

-It is important to note that since we have dropped the Cowling approximation, the variable $\mu$ should also be perturbed.
-The quantity $\mu = 1 - e^{-\lambda}$, which describes the local compactness of the star, can be perturbed as $\delta \mu = \lambda e^{\lambda} \delta \lambda$, where $\delta\lambda$ represents the perturbation of $\lambda$.
-As we are interested up to the linear order perturbation, so from the perturbation of the metric, we can write,
+Note that, unlike Cowling approximation, in our full general relativistic framework, the variable $\mu$ is perturbed.
+The quantity $\mu = 2 m /r = 1 - e^{-\lambda}$, which describes the local compactness of the star, can be perturbed as $\delta \mu = e^{-\lambda} \delta \lambda$, where $\delta\lambda$ represents the perturbation of $\lambda$.
+As we are interested up to the linear order perturbation, so from the perturbation of the metric, we can write

-Neglecting the higher order perturbation terms (O$((\delta \lambda)^2)\dots$), we can write,
+Neglecting the higher order perturbation terms (O$((\delta \lambda)^2)\dots$), we can write